 Taos Ski Valley, New Mexico

->

-> While in the summer the New Mexico sun makes this a warm and pleasant place to be, during the winter it is a snowy paradise high in the mountains, in a beautiful snow bowl that is perfect for skiing and snowboarding, with the latter only recently having been permitted at the resort.
-This is ideal for those who have good skiing experience, with just over half of the 110 trails graded as expert while there are snowmaking facilities on the beginner and intermediate slopes.
+In the summer, the New Mexico sun makes this a warm and pleasant place to be, during the winter, it is a snowy paradise high in the mountains.
+It is in a beautiful snow bowl that is perfect for skiing and snowboarding.
+This is ideal for those who have good skiing experience, with just over half of the 110 trails graded as expert.
+There are snowmaking facilities on the beginner and intermediate slopes.

->

-> Lake Louise, Alberta
+Lake Louise, Alberta

->

-> The only real ski resort to be found in Mexico, Monterreal will usually experience snow that can be skied during December and January, while there is also a dry slope there if there isn't enough snow for skiing.
+The only real ski resort to be found in Mexico, Monterreal will usually experience snow that can be skied during December and January.
+There is a dry slope there if there isn't enough snow for skiing.
 While it doesn't have the variety to be found in resorts further north in the United States and Canada, it is still an interesting prospect if you fancy skiing somewhere a little different.

->

-> Sun Peaks, British Columbia
+Sun Peaks, British Columbia

 This great resort sees visitors skiing along routes flanked by snow-covered trees.
 There are some great trails available, including the thrilling downhill racing areas, along with some good cross country options if you like to mix it up and go Nordic skiing as well.